 But what’s the goal of your website?

-To convey a message and to turn your visitor into future buyers, you need to make your website as accessible as possible to attract more visitors.
+To provide information, convey a message, and to turn your visitors into future customers.
+So the priority is to make your website as accessible as possible to attract more visitors.

 So make it easy for the user to find what he wants.
 And make it fast.